Liu3422/Summer_RISCV/README.md

         - Moving from hardcoded debug prints to OOP logging.
     - Split "instruction" class with "test" class (decode, monitor, model, etc.)
         - test class will be a child and inherit the instruction class.
 OOP opportunity!
+    - Modularized checker more to allow for more advanced checks.
+        - Currently only checks instruction's register/memory values.

     Code Quality (in progress):
     - dut_fetch can be expanded to include instruction type, signed/unsigned pair, maybe names/special instr.